A Look Back at FDA Medical Device Recalls: 2014

 - Components of devices that would tend to break off or detach during use

 - Various pieces of equipment found to be improperly sterilized and possibly contaminated with microbes such as viruses, mold or bacteria

 - Product labels asserting unproven medical claims

 If you are concerned about medical device safety, you can stay on top of recalls as they are announced by signing up for e-mail alerts from the FDA whenever a dangerous drug or defective medical device is recalled.
 If you believe you were harmed by the use of a defective medical device, contact an attorney to secure your rights to compensation for your injuries.
-In Pensacola, Fort Walton Beach or Mobile, Alabama, contact Whibbs Stone Barnett for a free consultation.
+In Pensacola, Fort Walton Beach or Mobile, Alabama, contact Whibbs Stone Barnett Turner, PA for a free consultation.